Introduction

 Is this soulbonding?
 I wouldn’t consider it such, since the working doesn’t involve the intense friendship between soulbond and soulbonder, nor the inhabitation, really.
 It does, though, give us the sense that chaotes sometimes have found reason to treat fictional entities as living spirits, just as I have.
 While pop culture-inspired magic remains on the fringe of the occult community even today, some published works focus on it.

 In any case there are a multitude of occult precedents for what soulbonders like me experience.
 We needn’t feel othered from the magical community (as it is sometimes called online).
 We can embrace soulbonding in tandem with occult practices.
 I believe that for a lot of soulbonders, this can be deeply enriching, too.
+It won’t be for everyone; many see soulbonding differently or have no interest in the occult, but this site is rather heavily biased towards metaphysical understandings of soulbonding.
+I myself gravitate towards that paradigm, after all.
+This is part of why the double-pupil eye symbol is used.
+As I understand it, this was meant specifically for those so-inclined.

 top